 In cooperation with the Municipality of Thira and our local Vet, SAWA insures that many of the island’s stray dogs are neutered and spayed, vaccinated and de-wormed.
 Following recovery, the dogs are then released back in their original locations.
 Dogs not fit to live on the streets are taken into SAWA’s shelter and cared for by volunteers until a good home can be found for them in Greece or abroad.
 Unfortunately the shelter can only accommodate a few dogs at a time.
 If you are interested in adopting a stray dog from Santorini please note that it is necessary to make all arrangements before your departure, as it is impossible for them to fly from the island unescorted.
 Our Association is willing to assist you with this procedure.
 You can also visit our sister organization in Germany at www.tierschutzverein-santorini.de In addition SAWA, in cooperation with our local Vet, assists with the treatment and recovery of stray animals suffering from injury, poisoning or disease, while volunteer members provide food and water for the street animals in various locations on the island.

-The Vet Clinic generously undertakes the spaying and neutering of stray cats at a special price of 30 Euros for female and 15 Euros for male cats.
+The Vet Clinic generously undertakes the spaying and neutering of stray cats at a special price.
 Again, adoption is possible, provided that all of the arrangements are made before your departure.

 Equine Management Program